Derpitron/Discord-OTP-Forcer/README.md

 - Blocks analytics URLs such as Cloudflare logging, Discord Science, and Sentry.io
 - User friendly

+# How to use:
+See this repo's Github wiki or the `docs` folder for this section. https://github.com/Derpitron/Discord-OTP-Forcer/wiki/How-to-setup-and-use

 # Dependencies
 - Google Chrome
 - Python >= 3.10